-Usually Aikido grading ranks and certificates are not the main focus of students, but it's always good to have some feedback to be sure that you are on the right track in your training.
+Usually Aikido grading ranks are not the main focus of students, but it's always good to have some feedback to be sure that you are on the right track in your training.

 Most styles of Aikido offer their students a path that leads through a series of ranks.
-But it does vary quite a lot on how many levels there are and the importance of each aikido certificate.
+But it does vary how many levels there are, and the importance of each aikido certificate.

 In many clubs there are only two belts... white and black.

-There are of course many different levels that you'll need to achieve and often an Aikido grading allows you to pressure test yourself in more stressful, but controlled circumstances.
+There are of course many different levels that you achieve and often an Aikido grading allows you to pressure test yourself in more stressful, but controlled circumstances.

-Once you have achieved the rank of black belt, you'll be a Dan grade and have the right to wear the hakama, which is a pleated divided skirt.
-But this is at the discretion of your Instructor, as some organisations don't allow lower dan grades to wear them in general training.
+Once you have achieved your black belt, you'll be a Dan grade and have the right to wear the hakama, which is a pleated divided skirt.
+This is at the discretion of your Instructor, as some organisations don't allow lower dan grades to wear them in general training.